shehreendheda/katacoda-scenarios/continuous-profiling/step1.md

   sys     0m0.012s
   ```

-  The service is taking longer than expected to respond to these queries, which makes for a poor user experience.
+  Notice that the performance of the service, as measured using `time` in the `curl` command, indicates that the service is taking longer than expected to respond to these queries.
+This makes for a poor user experience.

 Why are these requests taking so long?

 You decide to use Datadog to investigate.